francocurotto/Markov-Reduction/README.md

 in which the main function is aggregate (implemented in the file aggregate.m).
 The other algorithm in the 'New Algorithm' is similar to the previous algorithm, but is use a 'top-down' approach, is useful when a small number of states is needed to be reduce.

 Notes:
-- This code was tested and should work in Octave and Matlab
+- This code was tested and should work in Octave and Matlab.
-- Comments on the code were made in Spanish (my native language) before I think about publish this.
-Sorry about that.

 Author: Franco Curotto
 Email: francocurotto@gmail.com